tieleman/http-runner/README.md

 Note that the comma-separated list should not contain spaces (not fully tested) and jobs should match the commands listed here *exactly*.

-## TODO

-* Allow purging of old jobs to prevent memory issues.
+The `-n` option allows specifying the maximum number of jobs to keep in memory.
+Creating a job after the maximum has been reached will result in the purging of the oldest jobs from memory, to prevent memory overflow issues.